Connect with us

 16. HOMOSEXUAL

-Although the LGBTQIA Resource Centre state that this term is outdated and may have negative connotations due to the past, the term is used to describe those emotionally and physically attracted to people of same gender.
+Although the LGBTQIA Resource Centre states that this term is outdated and may have negative connotations due to the past, the term is used to describe those emotionally and physically attracted to people of the same gender.

 17. LESBIAN

-Lesbianism is also called Sapphism or female homosexuality is the tendency of a female to be emotionally and sexually attracted to other females.
+Lesbianism, also called Sapphism or female homosexuality, is the tendency of a female to be emotionally and sexually attracted to other females.

 18. QUEER

-Queer is often used as an umbrella term by LGBTQIA community to denote different sexual identities like lesbian,gay, bisexual, transgender and so on.
+Queer is often used as an umbrella term by the LGBTQIA community to denote different sexual identities like lesbian, gay, bisexual, transgender, and so on.

 Unless a person is a member of the community (LGBTQIA), it is generally not a good idea to use this term.